-The following information is in addition to all other University policies and our COVID-19 Health and Safety Policies.
+The following information is in addition to all other University policies

 The Edgar L. and Rheta A. Berkley Child and Family Development Center (Berkley CFDC) is a place where children are safe to question, explore and make predictions about the world around them.
 As professionals in the field of early childhood care and education it is our responsibility to provide children with the best possible care.
 Since June of 1993 Berkley CFDC has built a community that learns and grows from the knowledge of our children, families, and teachers.
 We take great pride in cultivating a program that is rooted in developmentally appropriate practice, current in research regarding best practices, and continuously assessing and improving ourselves.
-We have supported many families and our families have supported us; giving us a rich history in the Kansas City Community.
+We have supported many families and our families have supported us, giving us a rich history in the Kansas City Community.